 Small offices usually do not have the need for big, expensive coffee machines.
 They typically prefer cost efficient units that meet the consumption level of just a few employees and visitors.
 The following are the most common types of coffee machines for small businesses.

-- Filter Coffee Maker: the classic filter coffee maker is always a good choice, as it will probably satisfy the basic coffee needs of your employees.
+- Filter Coffee Maker: the classic filter coffee machine is always a good choice, as it will probably satisfy the basic coffee needs of your employees.
 You can choose to get a filter coffee maker with one or two pots and you can use your coffee of choice for this machine.

 - Capsule or pod coffee machines: one of the best solutions for small offices, where coffee consumption is not very high.
 They are very compact, small, stylish, and can fit in any interior.
 The initial price of these units is relatively low, making them very affordable machines, and the cost of servicing and maintenance is almost null.